linode/docs/docs/networking/diagnostics/diagnosing-network-issues-with-mtr/index.md

 ## Network Diagnostics Background

 Networking diagnostic tools including `ping`, `traceroute`, and `mtr` use Internet Control Message Protocol (ICMP) packets to test contention and traffic between two points on the Internet.
-When a user pings a host on the Internet, a series of ICMP packets are sent to the host, which responds by sending packets in return.
+When a user pings a host on the Internet, a series of ICMP packets are sent to the host which in turn responds by sending packets in return.
 The user's client is then able to compute the round trip time between two points on the Internet.

 In contrast, tools such as traceroute and MTR send ICMP packets with incrementally increasing TTLs in order to view the route or series of hops that the packet makes between the origin and its destination.
 The TTL, or time to live, controls how many hops a packet will make before "dying" and returning to the host.
 By sending a series of packets and causing them to return after one hop, then two, then three, MTR is able to assemble the route that traffic takes between hosts on the Internet.